--> Chat with us! <--

 Please note - we’re currently unsure as to how much of our schedule will be impacted by coronavirus and social distancing measures.
 We’ll keep you updated on our Facebook group; see below!

-We’re really excited to welcome our new and prospective members to the club, and have a number of ways for you to get involved.
+We’re really excited to welcome our new and prospective members to the club for the 2021-2022 season!
 Prospective members are encouraged to join our Facebook Group where you can ask any questions you may have.
-We have also scheduled a number of Welcome Presentations over Zoom to introduce new and returning members to the committee in person.
-The dates and times are as follows - email firstname.lastname@example.org to RSVP and get the Zoom link!
+Alternatively, you can reach out to us on our email firstname.lastname@example.org or on our freshers' WhatsApp group.